 All of Deejo pocket knives fold, because, well, they have to.
 For a pocket knife to fit in your pocket, often it needs to become at least half of its full length.
 But that’s not the only reason you want to fold your pocket knife.

 This may go unsaid, but having an open knife in your pocket isn’t exactly a good idea.
-In addition to folding, Deejo knives have a safety lock that assures they won’t spring upon unannounced.
+In addition to folding, I mentioned earlier in this Deejo knife review that they have a safety lock that assures they won’t spring upon unannounced.